Post-Secularism and the Resurrecting God

 How will we act?
 Will we see beauty in science?
 Will we feel unity in ethics?
 Will we care, and how much will we care?
 Could our degree of concern make a difference?
 These are questions that present themselves to all except perhaps the extremely apathetic, escapist or nihilistic among us.
 It’s not enough that we can describe our world through science or even imagine a better world through ethics.
 We also want to change our world, which we do through technology and politics.
 Likewise, it’s not enough that we can change toward a better world.
 We want to feel it.
 Finally, even feeling the better world is not enough because the feelings point beyond themselves: we want to share our feeling of the better world with others.
 As technology and politics are action on science and ethics, religion is action on art.
 As technology and politics are the power of science and ethics, religion is the power of art.

 Those unfettered by religious and anti-religous dogmatism can already see the morning rays of post-secular religion, and know the hand raised to finish the dying God is the sign of the oath to the resurrecting God.

-[Thanks for reading!
-You might also like “Purpose of the Mormon Transhumanist Association”.]
+If you like these thoughts, you might also like “Purpose of the Mormon Transhumanist Association.”